FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 Designers and developers internal to Font Awesome can also run local instances of the Font Awesome, Font Awesome API, and kit edge apps.

-1. make sure the `devenv` is up to date
+1. make sure the `devenv` is up-to-date
 1. in the `devenv` repo, run `bin/dev-wordpress`
 1. add entries for the following to your `.env.local` (replacing the URLs with the appropriate ones if they change)
     ```bash